 Provides economic benefits

-Using a green rating system often results in a more efficient, durable and resilient project.
-Utilizing a sustainability framework helps to reduce waste and energy costs and provides opportunities for tax incentives and long-term operating cost savings.
-The Fort Bliss Hospital Replacem illustrates the economic benefits of reviewing sustainable technology design alternatives.
+A green rating system often results in a more efficient, durable and resilient project.
+Utilizing a sustainability framework helps to reduce waste and energy costs and provides opportunities for tax incentives and long-term operational cost savings.

 Adds a competitive advantage

-Green rating systems challenge teams to look at the project from new angles that present possibilities for reducing costs, extending project life, attracting investors, appealing to stakeholders and the public, improving community well-being and many other benefits that increase the owner's competitive edge and the project's ROI.
-LEED is the rating system informing the design of the Humber River Hospital, which will be the first fully digital hospital in North America.
+Green rating systems challenge teams to look at the project from new angles that present possibilities for reducing costs, extending project life, attracting investors, appealing to stakeholders and the public, improving community well-being, and providing many other benefits that increase the owner's competitive edge and the project's ROI.

-Green rating systems link sustainability policy to planning and design, to help ensure the overall project vision is used throughout the process.
-These rating systems also promote stakeholder participation and provide milestones, which help to monitor progress and keep the project team on track.
-For the Holland Energy Park, the project team worked closely with the community of Holland, which was engaged extensively in almost every aspect of planning and design.
+Green rating systems link sustainability policy to planning and design so that the overall project vision is used throughout the process.
+These rating systems also promote stakeholder participation and provide milestones that help to monitor progress and keep the project team on track.

 Improves quality of life